SMarkus27/pizzas-api-python/README.md

 * Get all Pizzas

-Send request header, page size and values.
+Send request header, page size, and values.
 To receive your Paginated data.
 ```
 http://localhost:8000/api/pizzas/
 ```